utilmind/MySQL-Migration-from-Windows-PC/README.md

 - DEFINER users
 - privileges (grants)
 - table options (charsets, collations, row formats)
-- data in its *original* encoding, regardless of server defaults
+- data in its *original* encoding, regardless of original server defaults

 These tools let you safely move databases between MySQL/MariaDB servers of different versions, OSes, collation defaults, etc.
 They also perfect for quick deployments of an empty database structure with all initial triggers and their definers (users).